apache/qpid/qpid/tools/src/java/README.txt

 ************************************************ The Tools ************************************************

+A number of Java based tools are provided, and additionally a web based GUI with underlying REST api which are described later, utilising the core components from the API outlined above.

+Once built as described earlier, the tools jar is included in the overall tools release tar.gz placed in: qpid/tools/src/java/qpid-qmf2-tools/target

-There are executable shell scripts that should allow the Java based tools to be run fairly easily in: qpid/qpid-trunk/qpid/tools/src/java/bin
+There are executable shell scripts included in the tools bundle that should allow the tools to be run fairly easily.
+To use them, extract the tar.gz release to your preferred installation location, and open the included bin/ directory.

-The source code for the Java QMF2 API can be found under: qpid/tools/src/java/src/main/java/org/apache/qpid/qmf2/tools
+The source code for the Java QMF2 Tools can be found under: qpid/tools/src/java/qpid-qmf2-tools/src/main/java/org/apache/qpid/qmf2/tools

 The available tools are:
 QpidConfig: Is a Java port of the standard Python based qpid-config tool.
 This exercises most of the QMF2 API
             and is probably a good bet to see how things work if you want to use the API in your own projects.
 QpidCtrl: Is a Java port of the qpid-ctrl tool found in qpid/cpp/src/tests.
 This is a little known, but useful
           little tool that lets one send low-level QMF constructs from the command line.
-The JavaDoc is the best place to look for example usage.
+The JavaDoc is the best place to look for example usage (see earlier for build instructions).
 QpidPrintEvents: Is a Java port of the Python qpid-printevents and illustrates the asynchronous delivery
                  of QMF2 notification events.
 QpidQueueStats: Is a Java port of the Python qpid-queue-stats.
 This was written mainly to illustrate the use